lidiettes/sc-challenge/README.md

 ---
 To use the project, follow these steps:

-Open a terminal in the root folder of the project.

 This file simulate two mowers in a 5x5 field, with the following configuration:

 Mower 1: starting position at (1, 2) facing north, with instructions LMLMLMLMLMLMM.